Payroll Management Payroll Management

 Determine how to adjust leave entitlement for employees who join or leave the organisation mid-year.

-What is a Good Leave Policy
+What Is a Good Leave Policy

 • Organised and Up-to-Date: Think of it like a well-maintained recipe book.
 It should have clear sections, page numbers, and a title for easy reference.
-The policy should also be dated and have revision history to show any updates.
+The policy should also be dated and have a revision history to show any updates.

 • Crystal Clear Language: Leave jargon at the door.
 Use plain English that everyone can understand.
 Define any specific terms used in the policy to avoid confusion.